 "The secret is the following," Petrus said.
 "You can learn only through teaching.
-We have been together here on the Road to Santiago, but while you were learning
+We have been together here on the Road to Santiago, but while you were learning the practices, I learned the meaning of them.
+In teaching you, I truly learned.
+By taking the role of guide, I was able to find my own true path".

 "If you succeed in finding your sword, you will have to teach the road to someone else.
 And only when that happens - when you accept your role as Master - will you learn all the lessons in your heart.
 Each of us knows the answers, even before someone tells us what they are.
-Life teaches us lessons every minute, and the source is to accept that only in our daily lives can we show correlyes to be as wise secret is to accept that only in our daily lives can we show ourselves to be as wise as Solomon and as powerful as Alexander the Great.
+Life teaches us lessons every minute, and the secret is to accept that only in our daily lives can we show ourselves to be as wise as Solomon and as powerful as Alexander the Great.
 But we become aware of this only when we are forced to teach others and to participate in adventures as extravagant as this one has been."